llvm/llvm-project/clang/docs/ExternalClangExamples.rst

    etc."

 `<https://rprichard.github.io/CxxCodeBrowser/>`_
-   "A C/C++ source code indexer and navigator"
+   "A C/C++ source code indexer and navigator."

 `<https://github.com/etaoins/qconnectlint>`_
    "qconnectlint is a Clang tool for statically verifying the consistency